 One virtue of OSS space-faring is its lack of fuss.
-No Mission Control.
-Plying the space-lanes, though no doubt a matter for a crew of experienced spacemen, isn't boxed in by so much regulation and fail-safe systematization as to make a billion-dollar meal of each voyage...
+No back-seat driving from Mission Control.
+In fact - no Mission Control.
+Hazards out there?
+Then use your reflexes, be agile and dodge the meteor swarms!
+And so in our genre the art of plying the space-lanes, though no doubt a matter for a crew of experienced spacemen, isn't boxed in by so much regulation and fail-safe systematization as to make a billion-dollar meal of each voyage.

 Stid: But - sorry to spoil things - even an OSS writer should know that there aren't any space-lanes.
 You can't have permanent travel "lanes" between bodies whose relative positions are constantly shifting.